* Rial down 20 pct since central bank intervention last week

 TEHRAN, Jan 10 (Reuters) - Iran’s currency has slid 20 percent against the dollar in the last week despite central bank intervention, and Iranians concerned about the economy said on Tuesday attempts to send text messages using the word “dollar” appeared to be blocked.

 The central bank reportedly pumped $200 million dollars into the market last Wednesday after new and much tougher U.S. sanctions prompted nervous Iranians to change rials into hard currency, accelerating a rise in the price of dollars on the open market.

 Saying it would act to stabilise the currency, the Central Bank of Iran (CBI) imposed a rate of 14,000 rials to the dollar - up from record lows of around 18,000 rials - but many exchange offices would not sell at that price.

-By Tuesday the exchange rate had risen again to around 17,000 rials, according to exchange bureaus, 50 percent more than the CBI’s “reference rate” of 11,240 rials.
+By Tuesday the dollar price had risen again to around 17,000 rials, according to exchange bureaus, 50 percent more than the CBI’s “reference rate” of 11,240 rials.

-The currency slide is a huge risk for consumer prices in a country where the official inflation rate - considered an underestimate by many economists - is already around 20 percent and rising.
+The currency slide is a huge risk for consumer prices in a country where inflation is already around 20 percent and rising.

-In a hint of political sensitivity over the issue, Iranians, long used to controls over Internet and mobile communications, said they were unable to send text messages containing the word “dollar”.
+In a hint of political sensitivity over the issue, Iranians, long used to controls over Internet and mobile communications, said they were unable to send text messages contain the word “dollar”.